Setting up your Surfaces

 If your Stands feel tight...

-Your Stands may feel tight at first (this is on purpose for optimal grip) but should loosen slightly with their first use.
-To open them up, press both Stands onto the side of a Surface and them sit on there for a minute or two.
+Your Stands may feel tight at first (this is on purpose for optimal grip) but should loosen with their first use.
+To open them up, press both Stands onto the side of a Surface and let them sit there for a minute or two.
 That's all it takes!
 Your Stands should press on easily the next time you use them.

 Still having trouble assembling your Surfaces?
 Pop an email to firstname.lastname@example.org and we'll figure it out together!

 All Surfaces are made of a rigid, three-layer material that will stand up to normal styling and transportation.
 To protect the finish when styling, we recommend lifting and moving props (rather than dragging them).
-Use extra care when using props that are heavy, pointed, or have rough undersides (like some plates do).
+Use extra care when using props that are heavy, pointed, or have rough undersides (like some plates and cake stands do).
 Your photos will thank you!

 Replica Surfaces are VERY resistant to stains from food and drink so go ahead and get messy!